yohangz/generator-typescript-npm-bower/generators/readme/templates/README.md

-├── .gitattributes              # Defining attributes per path ├── .gitignore                  # Contains files to be ignored when pushing to git ├── .jshintrc                   # JShint rules for the project ├── .travis.yml                 # Travis CI configuration file ├── .npmignore                  # Contains files to be ignored when pushing to npm ├── .npmrc                      # NPM config file
+├── .gitattributes              # Defining attributes per path ├── .gitignore                  # Contains files to be ignored when pushing to git ├── .jshintrc                   # JShint rules for the project ├── .npmignore                  # Contains files to be ignored when pushing to npm ├── .npmrc                      # NPM config file
+├── .travis.yml                 # Travis CI configuration file
 <% if(bower){ -%>
 |── bower.json                  # Configuring packages that can be used as a dependency of another package
 <% } -%>
 ├── CHANGELOG.md                # Detailed recent changes in the versions
+├── gulpfile.js                 # Link all splittered gulp tasks
 <% if(browser){ -%>
 ├── karma.conf.js               # Test runner in .ts format
 ├── karma-coverage.conf         # Test runner and generate coverage for compiled .js files